Ultimate Product Gallery

 2. Edit a product.

-• Drag and drop files into the preview area to upload quickly
+• Drag and drop files into the preview area for a faster upload workflow.

 5. Reorder items: